Paul-Houser/StartTree/README.md

 docker-compose -f docker-compose.yaml up -d
 ```

 This will make the `NGINX` server persist across reboots.
-You can point your browser's new tab and home page to `localhost:p<port#>` and you should your startpage!
+You can point your browser's new tab and home page to `localhost:p<port#>` and you should see your startpage!

 ### NOTE: